Two High School Students Killed, Two Injured in Single-Vehicle Pine Plains Wreck

 If your loved one died as a result of a reckless or inexperienced motorist's negligent actions, you may be eligible to recover damages for your loss.
 Certain relatives of someone who was killed in an avoidable auto wreck in New York may receive financial compensation for loss of consortium, the cost of their loved one's medical and funeral expenses, and other damages.
 A skilled personal injury lawyer can explain your rights in more detail.

 Contact the experienced New York personal injury and accident law attorneys at Korngut Paleudis LLC if you were hurt or lost a family member in a preventable car accident in New York, New Jersey, or Connecticut.
 Our knowledgeable lawyers are available to help you recover the damages you deserve after an unexpected injury.
 At Korngut Paleudis LLC, our caring advocates have more than 45 years of experience helping clients who are located in New York, New Jersey, and Connecticut.
-To speak with a capable lawyer about your traffic wreck claim, contact Korngut Paleudis LLC through the law firm's website or give us a call at (212) 835-6768 in New York City, (215) 331-6487 in Philadelphia, or (609) 480-3080 in Princeton, New Jersey.
+To speak with a capable lawyer about your traffic wreck claim, contact Korngut Paleudis LLC through the law firm's website or give us a call at (212) 835-6768 in New York City or (609) 480-3080 in Princeton, New Jersey.

 Dutchess teens Zachary Pruner, Gian Paolo Stagnaro killed in crash; speed eyed, by Poughkeepsie Journal, lohud.com